-E.g. “You don’t like brushing your teeth because you find the toothpaste tastes horrible, so we agreed that I’ll buy a different make and see if that helps”.
-“You don’t like me coming into your room in the morning because your tired & don’t feel like talking, so instead, you’re going to set an alarm clock and I’m going to leave you to get up without nagging you”.
+Listen to your child’s ideas Respect their feelings and praise practical solutions.
+Agree on a mutually acceptable, feasible solution.
+“You don’t like brushing your teeth because you find the toothpaste tastes horrible, so we agreed that I’ll buy a different make and see if that helps”.
+“You don’t like me coming into your room in the morning because you're tired and don’t feel like talking, so instead, you’re going to set an alarm clock and I’m going to leave you to get up without nagging you”.

 Review Suggest you both sit down together after a week or so of the new routine.
 Wait until then to talk about it if it isn't working out.

 Make sure you acknowledge when your child gets it right ("You let me have a whole telephone conversation without interrupting.
 Thank you, that was really helpful") and use some kind of reward chart to keep a track of successes.

 - How to deal with a very angry child.

 - A Get Up And GO! chart will help get your mornings back on track

 - Stop the parent/ child power struggle.